Antonio-Riccio/Csp-Generator-Magento/README.md

 ---------------------------

-- # Set CSP Works
+# Type Content Security Policy:

-- report – only – Magento reports the policy violations but does not act upon it.
+- report only – Magento reports the policy violations but does not act upon it.
 It is mainly used for debugging.
 CSP works in this mode by default.

 - restrict mode – Magento acts in the case of policy violations.